 Nikuti Recipe

-Like most of the Bengali sweet recipes, in fact, Indian sweets recipes included, making nikuti at home requires simple ingredients which are usually available in an Indian pantry.
+Like most of the Bengali sweet recipes, Indian sweets recipes included, making nikuti at home requires simple ingredients which are usually available in an Indian pantry.
 With this, all you need is a little bit of time & patience to shape the dough balls in such shape.

 This is a small batch of Nikuti mishti recipe which would give you around 15-17 pieces.
 So, if you want to make a bigger batch of it, just double or triple the recipe.
 Indian sweets recipes like this are quite delicious, and I bet you can’t stop at one!

-How to make Nikuti – Ingredients list
+Ingredients to make Nikuti

 • Cow’s Milk – alternate would be Buffalo Milk or any full-fat milk